iclr-blogposts/2026/_posts/2026-04-27-genai-archaeology.md

 Their approach, illustrated in Figure 2(a), is based on how Byte-Pair Encoding token merge lists are created, and the implications for data used to train the tokenizer.
 This insight allowed them to accurately infer known properties about publicly disclosed models, and to predict the properties of private models.

+In personal correspondence with Alisa Liu, she told me that this finding was sparked by manually inspecting the BPE merge list for the Gemma tokenizer, and noticing that the token $$( \; )$$ appeared near the top of the list.
+Alisa thought this was odd, because one might expect to find high-frequency fragments and stopwords at the top of the merge list, not a parenthesiss.
+After further reflection, Alisa realized that the prominent position of this token could be because the model was trained on a large volume of programming code, and, by extension, that tokenizer merge lists *must* reveal information about word frequency in the training data.

 **Pretraining Data:** Carlini et al. show how to extract verbatim sequences from the GPT-2 language model<d-cite key="carlini2021extracting"></d-cite>.
 Their work is <a href="https://nicholas.carlini.com/writing/2025/privacy-copyright-and-generative-models.html">primarily focused on understanding privacy attacks</a> on language models, in which a model may reveal personal identifying information.
 More directly related to detecting copyright violations, Karamolegkou et al. prompted open and closed LLMs with prefixes of copyrighted material from books<d-cite key="karamolegkou2023copyright"></d-cite>.